What are the two metabolic phases of drug metabolism?

 Show answer

-A ligand is a substance that binds to a receptor.
+ligand: substance that binds to a receptor (drug)

 How do drug-receptor interactions typically occur?